markdaws/go-effects/README.md

 # go-effects
-Parallel image manipulation effects, written in Go.
+Parallelized image manipulation effects, written in Go.

 ## Overview
 This library provides basic image effects, running on multiple goroutines to parallelize the processing.